Culture of Finland: Sami

 The Lapland region of the North holds the Sami population.
 Up to around 1500, the Sami were mainly fishermen and trappers, usually in a combination, leading a nomadic lifestyle decided by the migrations of the reindeer.
 Traditionally, Sami people engaged in fishing, trapping and herding reindeer.
 They have traditionally organized their societies differently from the Finns due to their nomadic lifestyle.
 Their native language is not Finnish, but one of the three Sami languages spoken in Finland.
 However, modern times have brought most Sami to urban areas, where they assimilate to mainstream society and speak Finnish.
 10% of Sami continue herding in Northern Finland.
 Currently, the Sami are a 5% minority in their native Finnish Lapland.

 Romani

-Another nomadic group is the Finnish Gypsies who have existed since the 17th century.
-For centuries Gypsy men were horse traders, whereas in the post-war era they have turned to horse breeding and dealing in automobiles and scrap metal.
+Another nomadic group is the Finnish Roma who have existed since the 17th century.
+For centuries Roma men were horse traders, whereas in the post-war era they have turned to horse breeding and dealing in automobiles and scrap metal.
 Women traditionally engage in fortune-telling and handcrafts.
-Gypsies have been the target of harassment and discrimination in Finland.
+Roma have been the target of harassment and discrimination in Finland.
 "A permanent Advisory Commission on Gypsy Affairs was set up in 1968, and in 1970 racial discrimination was outlawed through an addition to the penal code.
 The law punished blatant acts such as barring Gypsies from restaurants or shops or subjecting them to unusual surveillance by shopkeepers or the police."
-Today, financial aid is provided to improve the standard of living for 5,000–6,000 Finnish Gypsies.
+Today, financial aid is provided to improve the standard of living for 5,000–6,000 Finnish Roma.